 Be able to evaluate key interactions between people, plants and cities, whether they are ecological, socio-economical or psychological.

 |Practical classes and workshops||6|

 Apart from a local visit around Bangor, Covid permitting an urban forestry site will be visited, i.e. Merseyside forest or Birmingham.
 DL students will be encouraged to look up information from their nearest city (or the one they are in) and if possible go for a visit and share their city's greening policy.
 In the case no physical field trip is possible, alternative arrangements will be made with city authorities.

-Lectures delivered face-to-face for residential students and on-line via Panopto for distance learning students.
+Lectures delivered face-to-face for residential students and on-line via Panopto for distance learning students or online for all.
 Recordings will also be available via Blackboard.
 Contact hours will be interactive with plenty of discussions.